‘India has failed Kashmir’: Mehbooba Mufti, Omar Abdullah lambast proposal to scrap Article 370

 Peoples Democratic Party leader and former Jammu and Kashmir Chief Minister Mehbooba Mufti on Monday condemned the Centre’s decision to table a resolution in Parliament to revoke Article 370 of the Constitution, which provides special status to Jammu and Kashmir.

-Union Home Minister Amit Shah also introduced an order from President Ram Nath Kovind that removed provisions under Article 35-A, which provides special treatment to the state, and proposed the Jammu and Kashmir Reorganisation Bill that seeks to turn Jammu and Kashmir to a Union Territory with a legislature while Ladakh is proposed to be a Union Territory without a legislature.
+Union Home Minister Amit Shah also introduced an order from President Ram Nath Kovind that removed provisions under Article 35A of the Jammu and Kashmir Constitution, which provides special treatment to the state, and proposed the Jammu and Kashmir Reorganisation Bill that seeks to turn Jammu and Kashmir to a Union Territory with a legislature while Ladakh is proposed to be a Union Territory without a legislature.

 “Today marks the darkest day in Indian democracy,” Mufti said in a series of tweets.
 “Decision of J&K leadership to reject two-nation theory in 1947 and align with India has backfired.
 Unilateral decision of government of India to scrap Article 370 is illegal and unconstitutional, which will make India an occupational force in Jammu and Kashmir.”